M61ss/Javascript/Core/00 - Basics.md

 ## Data types

+- `undefined`: it means that a variable contains nothing;
+- `null`: it means that something does not exist at all;
 - `boolean`;
 - `string`;
 - `symbol`: it is a special data type which works as an unique identifier (see [Symbol](05%20-%20Objects.md#symbol));
 - `number`: it is an 8 byte floating point, so there is no distinction between floating point numbers and integers;
+- `bigint`: it is a number not representable with a 64-bit variable;
 - `object`.

+There are also `NaN` and `infinite` which are return values of forbidden arithmetic operations.

 ## Variables